siansell/perch-fieldtype-collectionlist/README.md

 # Perch CollectionList fieldtype

- A field type for selecting an item from a collection.
+ A fieldtype for Perch CMS selecting an item from a collection.
+Perch Runway only.

 ## Installation